Travis Muller

 Travis Muller (born 4 March 1993) is a South African cricketer who now lives in New Zealand.

 Muller bowls right-arm fast and is a tail-end batsman.
 He signed a semi-pro contract with the Cape Cobras at the start of the 2012/13 season.
 He represented the South Africa Under-19 cricket team in early 2012 with limited success.
 He was included in the Western Province cricket team for the 2015 Africa T20 Cup.

-Muller now lives in New Zealand, where he plays for Otago A. In 2018 he signed a declaration of intent to play for New Zealand.
+Muller now lives in New Zealand, where he plays for Otago.
+In 2018 he signed a declaration of intent to play for New Zealand.
 On 1 December 2020, in round two of the 2020–21 Ford Trophy, Muller took his first five-wicket haul in List A cricket.